-Reading RC’s quickly:
+Reading RC quickly:

 By reading newspapers regularly, your reading speed increases tremendously.
-Newspapers have a variety of information from various sources like Local, National, International, Scientific news and such kind of exposure is very beneficial from the point of view of RCs.
+Newspapers have a variety of information from various sources like Local, National, International, and Scientific news, and such kind of exposure is very beneficial from the point of view of RCs.
 Students usually just stick to one kind of genre that they like, but it is a fact that the passages that come in exams are from universal topics similar to what we find in newspapers.
 Hence, to get into the habit of reading and comprehending RCs quickly, you have to get into the habit of reading newspapers.
 The high-speed reading clubbed with understanding the statements in the first attempt will help you to save a lot of time in solving the Reading Comprehension and Data Interpretation problems in CAT.

-Articles, editorials are all written by experts, and hence, reading those will help to definitely improve your vocabulary.
+Articles and editorials are all written by experts, and hence, reading those will help to improve your vocabulary.
 While reading the newspaper if you come across any new word or phrase, try to guess the meaning of the word according to the context given in the article.
 After guessing, verify it by referring to the meaning of the word in the dictionary.
 This exercise will help you in remembering the word and you will never forget it.

 Improve your language skills and communication skills:

 Reading is the best practice for improving your grammar.
 When you read, you understand the word usage and sentence formation, which will eventually help you with questions like ‘correct the sentence’ or ‘complete the sentence’ that are usually asked in the Verbal section of exams.
 Newspapers are written by the best in the literary field, so you can rely on them for the most appropriate use of words and grammar.
 This will not just help you with your VARC, but also in your WAT and GD section.
 As your grammar gets better, your communication skills will also get better.
-Thus, it will lead to the all-round development of your English language skills.
+Thus, it will lead to the all-around development of your English language skills.

 Useful for WAT/GD/PI:

-Newspapers have loads of information about the current affairs, politics, science and technology, education, sports, and stock markets, which is extremely important from your GD-WAT/PI point of view.
+Newspapers have loads of information about current affairs, politics, science and technology, education, sports, and stock markets, which is extremely important from your GD-WAT/PI point of view.
 Group discussion topics will be mainly on current affairs, hence reading newspapers can help you in the long term.
-Newspapers will also help you to know about statistics, facts, and figures in which a student can substantiate it during group discussions.
-Further, for essays in the WAT conducted during the GD/PI round, the essays are asked mostly on the current events and recent happenings.
+Newspapers will also help you to know about statistics, facts, and figures which a student can substantiate during group discussions.
+Further, for essays in the WAT conducted during the GD/PI round, the essays are asked mostly about current events and recent happenings.
 This will give the student an upper edge when compared to other students.

 Click here to Learn from CAT Toppers and complete your IIM dream